yuravashuk/RTSEngine/README.md

 # RTSEngine

-An implementation of simple Real-time stratagy game calculation engine
+An implementation of simple Real-time stratagy game calculation engine based on STL